0xd00bed00bed00/pyzza/README.md

 ```bash
 ./scripts/build
 ```
-This will generate a single binary that includes all dependencies causing its file size to be large.
+This will generate a single binary under `dist` that includes all dependencies causing its file size to be large.

 ## DEBUG

 ```bash
 ./scripts/debug
 ```
-This will generate an uncompressed debug build under `.debug`
+This will generate an uncompressed debug build under `dist/pyzza-debug`

 ## USER INTERFACE